codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 First, you'll need to connect your repository with Codefresh as described [here](https://codefresh.io/docs/docs/new-helm/add-helm-repository/), or obtain your managed Helm repository URL as described [here](https://codefresh.io/docs/docs/new-helm/managed-helm-repository/#chart-repository-url).

-Once you have a Helm repository connected, you attach it to the pipeline by selecting it under "Environment Variables" -> "Import from shared configuration".
+Once you have a Helm repository connected, attach it to the pipeline by selecting it in the pipeline editing page, under "Environment Variables" -> "Import from shared configuration".
-The Helm step automatically facilitated authenticating and configuring the repository with the helm cli for you.

 ## Kubernetes Configuration

 You can configure a Kubernetes cluster to deploy to using the `KUBE_CONTEXT` variable.

 First, you'll need to connect your Kubernetes cluster with Codefresh as described [here](https://codefresh.io/docs/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/).
-Once you have a Kubernetes cluster connected, provide it to the Helm step by adding the `KUBE-CONTEXT` variable, where the value is the *connection name* that you've configured.
+Once you have a Kubernetes cluster connected, provide it to the Helm step by adding the `KUBE-CONTEXT` variable, where the value is the connection *name* that you've entered when creating the connection.
+The connection name also appears as the title of the cluster in Kubernetes integration settings (Account Settings -> Integration -> Kubernetes).

 ## Helm Values